MingchenXia/home/readme.md

 Office: Jussieu 1516-504.

+Due to the difficulty in obtaining a legal french residence permit, traveling across the french border will be very difficult next year. <span style="color:red"> I will not accept any offline talk/conference/workshop invitation in 2023 (apart from those that I already accepted). </span>

 I'm currently interested in complex dynamical systems and the Japanese language.
 Updated on October 8, 2023.

 ![Pastafarian](Pictures/FSM.jpg) *I am a [Pastafarian](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster).*